Linuxfabrik/monitoring-plugins/check-plugins/dhcp-relayed/README.md

                     [-H HOSTNAME] [--mac MAC] [--subnet-mask SUBNET_MASK]
                     [--subnet-selection SUBNET_SELECTION] [--timeout TIMEOUT]

-This plugin tests if a local or remote DHCP server can offer IPv4 addresses (to a specific subnet).
-It emulates a DHCP client and checks the DHCP offer response from the DHCP server.
-It only sends a DHCPDISCOVER, not a DHCPREQUEST.
+Tests if a DHCP server can offer IPv4 addresses by emulating a DHCP client.
+Sends a DHCPDISCOVER packet and verifies that the server responds with a valid DHCPOFFER.
+Only performs the discovery step without requesting an actual lease (no DHCPREQUEST).
+Works with both local and relayed DHCP servers, and can target a specific subnet.
+Alerts if the server does not respond or the response is invalid.
+Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --bind-address BIND_ADDRESS
-                        Bind the socket to address.
-The socket must not already be bound.
-Default: 0.0.0.0 -H, --hostname HOSTNAME
+                        Local address to bind the socket to.
+Default: 0.0.0.0.
+  -H, --hostname HOSTNAME
-                        DHCP server address, can be IP address or hostname.
+                        DHCP server address, hostname or IP address.
+If omitted, the request is sent as broadcast.
+Default:
-                        Default: None
+                        None.
-  --mac MAC             Network MAC address to use.
-Doesn't have to be an
+  --mac MAC             Network MAC address to use in the DHCP request.
+Does
-                        existing MAC address.
-If you specify `--mac=random`, a random MAC address will be used.
-If omitted, the hardware address is obtained as described in https://d ocs.python.org/3/library/uuid.html#uuid.getnode.
+                        not have to be an existing MAC address.
+Use `--mac=random` for a random MAC address.
+If omitted, the local hardware address is used.
   --subnet-mask SUBNET_MASK
-                        The subnet mask option specifies the client's subnet mask.
-Example: 255.255.255.248.
-Default: None --subnet-selection SUBNET_SELECTION
-                        The subnet selection option would override a DHCP server's normal methods of selecting the subnet on which to allocate an address for a client.
+                        Subnet mask for the DHCP request.
 Example:
+                        `255.255.255.248`.
+Default: None.
+  --subnet-selection SUBNET_SELECTION
+                        Override the DHCP server subnet selection for address allocation (RFC 3011).
+Example: `192.168.122.0`.
-                        192.168.122.0.
-Default: None
+                        Default: None.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 7 (seconds)
 ```